fforloff/exposecontroller/README.md

 ### Rolling updates of Deployments

 You may want your pods to be restarted if `exposecontroller` injects a new value into a `ConfigMap`. if so add the `configmap.fabric8.io/update-on-change` annotation on your `ConfigMap` with the value being the name or list of names (separated by `,`) of the names of the deployments to perform a rolling upgrade on whenever the `ConfigMap` changes.

-### OAuthClient

-When using OpenShift and `OAuthClient` you need to ensure your external URL is added to the `redirectURIs` property in the `OAuthClient`.

-If you create your `OAuthClient` in the same namespace with the same name as your `Service` then it will have its expose URL added automatically to the `redirectURIs`

 ## Building